D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: D-bound and Bekenstein bound for McVittie Solution

 \subsection{McVittie Solution in de Sitter Background and Entropy Bounds}

 Here, we consider the de Sitter background in which $H=\mbox{constant}\propto \sqrt \Lambda$ where $\Lambda$ is the cosmological constant.
-Since the value of $\Lambda$ is constant and very small, then one can always use the dilute system limit for the de Sitter background \cite{boss1} which results in the coincidence of the D-bound and the Bekenstein bound, as we discussed previously.
-This turns out that the cosmological constant is an special fluid providing this coincidence.
+Since the value of $\Lambda$ is constant and very small, then one can always use the dilute system limit for the de Sitter background \cite{boss1} which results in the coincidence of the D-bound and the Bekenstein bound.
+The interesting point about the cosmological constant is that the dilute system limit (i.e. $m_0<<1/H$) is provided for both the early and late times.
+This turns out that the cosmological constant is an special fluid providing the coincidence of the D-bound and the Bekenstein bound for all cosmic times.
 In the following subsections, we show that this identification does not happen in general for the phantom and quintessence fields for all cosmological time intervals.